SecIndOpT/case_study_pl_snack_pack/README.md

 ![Figure 6 from the original paper](./architectures.png)
 *Figure taken from Goeppert et al. (2024)*

 1. We have a direct connection between field devices and the managing entity.
 This implies that both the EE and the managing entity provide common protocol mechanisms to manage certificates.
-Additionally, the managing entity must be able to issue trust anchors and certificates hence incorporating the functionallity of a CA. The managing entity can also be subdivided, for example into a CA that issues certifcates, a registration authority (RA) that verifies certificate management requests and a validation authority (VA) that validates certificates.
+Additionally, the managing entity must be able to issue trust anchors and certificates hence incorporating the functionality of a CA. The managing entity can also be subdivided, for example into a CA that issues certificates, a registration authority (RA) that verifies certificate management requests and a validation authority (VA) that validates certificates.

 1. The second architecture involves and intermediary entity which acts as the direct communication partner for the EEs.
 For example, it can translate between protocols or execute required certificate management tasks like generating key pairs or imprinting signed certificates.
 With an architecture like this, the CA can be embedded into further security infrastructure, which might also contain an RA and/or VA.
-Furthermore, the CA and EE loose the need to implement a common protocol.
-Notice that the CMOs or SIHs mentioned before could fullfil the role of such intermediary entities.
+Furthermore, the CA and EE lose the need to implement a common protocol.
+Notice that the CMOs or SIHs mentioned before could fulfill the role of such intermediary entities.

 1. The last architecture is cluster-based and uses blockchains.
 Multiple EEs dynamically form a cluster with one cluster head.
 The cluster heads act as CAs that participate in the blockchain network which shares information about the member nodes' behaviour.
 This member behaviour defines, whether or not a certificate gets issued.
 Alternatively, the EEs could also employ self-signed certificates and let local RAs validate the identity binding through the Ethereum blockchain, using it as a global notary of certificates.